AejazKhan/DemoAssignment/README.md

 # DemoAssignment
-This is the demo application for GrowIndigo interview assignment.
+This is the demo application for Gigs Media interview assignment.